Consultations and office based procedures

 Surgical Fees

-Nicks surgical fees are generally in line with the annually published AMA (Australian Medical Association) list of surgical fees.
+Nicks surgical fees are generally in line with the annually published AMA (Australian Medical Association) list of surgical fees although for some procedures he charges above this.
 A full quote will be provided prior to proceeding with any surgical intervention.

 Private health insurance does not cover the fees incurred for specialist consultations and in-office minor procedures.
 For patients requiring surgery however, your health insurance may significantly reduce the out of pocket costs.